 PUBLIC OPEN HOUSE

 The NPS invites interested members of the public to attend an open house on Thursday, December 8, 2022 from 4-6 PM at the Glen Jean Bank.
 At the open house, the NPS will provide information regarding this proposal.
-For those unable to attend the open house, the public materials and additional information will also be made available under the "Document List" link on the left side of this page.
+For those unable to attend the open house, a fact sheet with project details is available under the "Document List" link on the left side of this page.

 The National Park Service (NPS) is proposing to demolish 16 non-historic excess structures across New River Gorge National Park and Preserve (NRGNPP).
 The NPS proposal includes removing the hazardous structures, disposing of all associated building debris, and restoring the sites to a condition consistent with their natural surroundings which will provide visitors with additional recreational opportunities.